-And your child needs to practise deliberately.
-If he is weak in Nets, do at least 10 questions on Nets until he is able to solve all of them.
+And your child needs to practice deliberately.
+If he is weak in Nets of solids, do at least 10 questions on Nets until he is able to solve all of them.

 Most importantly, he needs to know the concepts first.
 Without knowing the concepts, your child will be memorising answers which is certainly not the way to study Math.